brankas/core-sdk-android/direct/readme.md

 ## Usage

 The SDK has a checkout function wherein it responds with a redirect url used to launch the Tap web application.
-An option is given either to use the url manually or let the SDK launch it through its internal WebView.
+An option is given either to use the url manually (via **retrieveCheckoutURL()** function) or let the SDK launch it through its internal WebView.

-In order to use the checkout function, an **DirectTapRequest** is needed to be created and be passed.
+In order to use the checkout function, a **DirectTapRequest** is needed to be created and be passed.
 It has the following details:

 1. **sourceAccount** - the account to be used as a sender of money for bank transfer.
 It consists of **BankCode** (code for a specific bank) and **Country** (country of origin)
 <br/><br/>***NOTE:*** If **bankCode** is set to **null**, an internal bank selection screen will be shown inside Tap web application.
 If it has been filled up, that bank would automatically be selected instead.